|$899 – $1,699||Price Range||$999 – $1,899|

 However, we’d still say these two beds are fairly similar in terms of all-around accommodation.
 Both are best-suited for back sleepers and stomach sleepers, and not bad for combo sleepers.
 They will work for certain side sleepers, though there are other options you might consider first if you want a truly soft mattress.

 As we mentioned earlier, Avocado’s construction is fairly similar to Natural Escape’s.
 They’re both latex foam hybrid mattresses, so similar interiors doesn’t come as a surprise.

-From bottom to top, Avocado uses recycled steel pocketed coils, natural GOLS certified latex foam, and then a GOTS organic certified cotton cover.
-Additional materials, like natural wool and natural hydrated silica are also incorporated in the bed.
+From bottom to top, Avocado uses recycled steel pocketed coils, 100% GOLS organic certified latex foam, and then a GOTS organic certified cotton cover.
+Additional materials, like 100% GOTS organic certified wool and hydrated silica are also incorporated in the bed.

 While Avocado’s list of standard materials is sustainable and organic, the wool can be an issue for some folks (lifestyle vegans, those with very sensitive wool allergies).
 With this in mind, Avocado offers a fully vegan version of their mattress that replaces the wool with additional organic cotton and is vegan certified.
 You can read more about the Vegan option on Avocado’s website.

 The exact construction of Avocado does vary depending on whether or not you add-on the optional pillow top.
 With the pillow top, you get two more inches of latex foam, making the mattress a total 13” thick.